 Each month the WestWords Centre for Writing hosts the hybrid West Side Poetry Slam.
 September 14th - Join us in person or online!
 SCHEDULE: 6:40pm - Doors/Zoom Open & Poet Sign-Up 7:00pm - Poetry Starts Zoom link for online attendees:...

 WestWords offers a range of fellowships for writers nearing completion of a major work.
-Partnering with Copyright Agency Cultural Fund and Giramondo Publishing these fellowships provide writers in the final stages of completing their first major work a program of...
+Partnering with Copyright Agency Cultural Fund these fellowships provide writers in the final stages of completing their first major work a program of tailored mentorship and...

 After School Creative Writing Groups for Children and Young PeopleEnrolments are open for Term 3 – 2022.
 Now on Zoom!
 Creative writing is a crucial skill that increases critical thinking and empathy.
 With creative writing classes for primary and high school-aged kids,...